wang-zheng/RandomizeThenOptimize.jl/README.md

 This module implements the Randomize-then-Optimize (RTO) algorithm for sampling Bayesian posterior distributions.

-Please see the [RTO paper](http://epubs.siam.org/doi/abs/10.1137/140964023) for a detailed explanation of the algorithm.
+Please see [this paper](http://epubs.siam.org/doi/abs/10.1137/140964023) for a detailed explanation of the algorithm.

 ## Installation